 bodQR uses a web interface that is dynamic and takes advantage of the scrolling, swiping, typing and clicking actions that are extremely familiar to modern consumers (especially smartphone users), thereby allowing for easier, faster and more extensive direct data capture -- which in turn allows bodQR to generate a broader and more robust set of analyses beyond body composition.

-Consideration #8: Data Capture and Output
+Consideration #8: Data Capture, Output Breadth and Results Variability

-bodQR calculations are driven entirely by user-entered data (including registration, height, weight, waist) and generates overall body metrics as well as estimates of overall fitness and other body capacity scores.
+bodQR calculations use research-validated formulas that are populated by user-entered data (including registration, height, weight, waist) and generates overall body metrics as well as estimates of overall fitness and other body capacity scores.
 Beyond standardized questions, bodQR also enables subscribers to create custom questions that can be added to the data capture process (optional).
 While bodQR is not subject to the variability of BIA measurements and does not require any disrobing, it is reliant on the accuracy of data entered by users, which means that care needs to be taken particularly in ongoing weight and waist measurements to ensure the highest accuracy and consistency over time (for example, by recommending that users take weight measurements from the same body scale and at the same time of day).
 As another feature that goes beyond InBody, bodQR can also capture progress photos, adding these to body analysis results and to a photo gallery for each prospect and member, offering a way to visually track changes over time.
 This approach to data capture makes bodQR a good choice for any fitness, nutrition or weight loss business that wants a convenient way to get baseline and ongoing overall body composition metrics as well as a broader set of body function estimates (see Consideration #11 below) that can be used in developing fitness and nutrition recommendations.

 Consideration #9: Enterprise Data Accessibility